uilnauyis/gentrack-code-exercise/README.md

 # Gentrack Code Exercise

-This is a small program that extracts neede data in XML files and generates CSV files to store the data.
+This is a small program that extracts needed data in XML files and generates CSV files to store the data.

-This program provides an user-friendly GUI built with React.Js and hosted on Github page for easy access and use through mordern web browsers.
+This program provides an user-friendly GUI built with React.Js and hosted on Github page for easy access through mordern web browsers.

 ## Available Scripts